I started going low-buy this year. TL;DR: it’s been easier than I thought it would be.

 5. Enjoy your newly-won free time.

-So far this year, going low-buy has been less painful than I would have expected.
+So far my low-buy year has been less painful than I would have expected.
 I was very quick to replace my online shopping habits with new things like taking online courses and blogging.
 And while being in the midst of a pandemic is horrific and we all wish it would end, it has actually made it easier to buckle down on spending: having far fewer places to go has equated to less opportunity and need to spend money.

-Does doing a low-buy year sound too daunting to you?
+Does going full-blown low buy sound too daunting to you?
 You don’t have to do a whole year.
 Consider a low-buy week or a low-buy month instead.
 See how it goes, how much you saved, or if you need to tweak your rules.
 Leave a comment if you have any tips!